Return to the Batcave: The Misadventures of Adam and Burt: Plot

-Adam and Burt notice during the film that all footage of Batman and Robin have been cut, instead featuring only the villains.
+Adam and Burt notice during the film that all footage of Batman and Robin has been cut, instead featuring only the villains.
 During the screening, Burt recalls an incident in which television censors began to criticize the tightness of his Robin briefs, forcing him to take temporary shrinkage pills (implied to be hormone therapy) to decrease his genital size during shooting.
 At the same time, Adam deals with the painful memories of his divorce and ostracization from his children.

-After the screening, the duo follow an oil slick to a nearby diner, but find no leads.
+After the screening, the duo follows an oil slick to a nearby diner, but finds no leads.
 After Burt and Adam recall a temporary on-set rivalry between them, a crazed fan who nearly killed Burt after a one-night stand, and a ridiculous outburst from method actor Vincent Price during his time as Egghead, a Batman fan that Adam had signed the breasts of years earlier (with a permanent marker that, fittingly, never washed off) arrives to tell them the location of the Batmobile.

-Upon arrival to the Batmobile, the duo enter, but find it booby-trapped.
+Upon arrival at the Batmobile, the duo enters but finds it booby-trapped.
 Sedated and piloted remotely to the original Batcave set, Jerry reveals himself to be the thief and, in an odd turn of events, pulls off his mask to reveal himself to be Frank Gorshin, the actor who played the Riddler.
 Frank restrains Adam and Burt and reveals that, years earlier, he had stolen the set blueprints of the Batman series in his plan for revenge against the hero actors getting more recognition than those who played the villains.
 Adam realizes the woman from earlier was none other than Julie Newmar, who then reveals herself to be working as Frank's accomplice.

 Strapped to an armed bomb, Adam tricks Frank into ejecting himself from the Batmobile and onto a ledge, before cutting his and Burt's restraints off with a prop Batarang he was gifted years earlier.
 Now free, the duo escape the cave just before it detonates (although Burt does suffer some burns), before calling the police to arrest Frank Gorshin and Julie Newmar.

 Days later, Burt and Adam attend the re-opening of the classic car event for orphans.
-The lights vanish once more and the Batmobile is gone.
-Adam rushes off to find the perpetrators whilst accompanied by the classic Batman theme, with a more enthusiastic Burt running by his side.
+The lights vanish once more, and the Batmobile is gone.
+Adam rushes off to find the perpetrators, whilst accompanied by the classic Batman theme, with a more enthusiastic Burt running by his side.